rnsloan/changelog/README.md

 To run: `./changelog`.

-The 'Types of changes' heading is always `Added` and any changes will need to be made manually.
+The 'Types of changes' heading is always `Added`.

 ### Options